 All new international students students are required to submit the Health History, Immunizations, and TB Screening form to the Student Health Center no later than two weeks prior to student arrival.
 This form must be submitted to the Student Health Center prior to your arrival, or you will not be able to register for courses or access your residence hall.
 All students will have visiting privileges at the Student Health Center.

 Students must complete and submit the Housing & Dining contract to Residence Life prior to arrival.
-Please check your UMW e-mail and EagleNet Portal for details.
+Please check your UMW e-mail for notification on when you can access Symplicity Residence to complete your contract.

 - Room assignments are made on a space-available basis.